 8. Juan Basshead

 All things Miami dubstep lead back to Juan Basshead.
 This producer, label head for BassHead Music, resident DJ, venue owner and promoter helped introduce and break the dance-grime genre in The Magic City.
-Listen to his entire DJ set from last year’s Winter Music Conference below.

 “Avant-dance” duo Afrobeta creates tunes worthy of the South Beach party scene, but their music also has a certain underlying artistry.
 Comprised of Cuci Amador and Tony Smurphio (who was Pitbull’s touring keyboardist for years), Afrobeta released a full-length album Under The Streets last year.
 They’ve performed at Glastonbury, Burning Man and Ultra Brazil, and you can catch them at Miami’s Ultra Music Festival (again) this March.